AlteracValleyHumber2019/CoreGame/README.md

 Thus to achieve this Combo effect we have decided to rely on the Buff system.
 A buff class can be created as the super class for all buffs and buffs can be apply to any character.
 We recognized the fact that a buff can be applied to a character from many sources, character itself, another player, npc, world, event, etc therefore, in order to reduce tight coupling we choose to implement an observer pattern system into our buff system.
 Anytime a sources needs to invoke a buff on one or more characters it will broadcast its message onto the central buff observer object then the observer object will broadcast the message to the appropriate Character classes.
 This way the Character buff will never need to know who invoked it.

 #### Controller System
 Both AI and player controls some form of Character class in game thus it would make sense to say that Characters are simply in game controllable objects.
 Object can be controlled, they can be ordered to do things but they should not be able to control itself(Otherwise AI would be tightly coupled with Character which would be undesirable).
 Hence we decided to make AI and player both controllers.
 Controllers in this context do not necessarily have to have the same base class: a player controller may not need to have the same base as an AI controller.
 All they must do is send instructions.
-A mediator pattern “translator” will then take the input of these instructions either from AI or player or anything else that can send instructions translate them and calls the correct function in a Character class for example:
+A mediator pattern â€œtranslatorâ€ will then take the input of these instructions either from AI or player or anything else that can send instructions translate them and calls the correct function in a Character class for example:

 ```Player->A_KEY->translate->MoveLeft
 AI->MOVE_ACTION_LEFT->translate->MoveLeft